 CICan Paul and Gerri Charette Bursary Program

-The Bursary Program provides financial support to CICan member college and institute students that demonstrate financial need and who often face greater challenges and barriers to register and complete post-secondary education.
+The Bursary Program provides financial support to CICan member college and institute students that demonstrate financial need and who often face greater challenges and barriers to registering and completing post-secondary education.
 Students attending colleges or institutes in rural, remote, or northern areas will be given preference.

 CLWD Educational Bursary